-Jesse Lingard has had quite an eventful footballing career.
+Jesse Lingard has had quite an eventful career.

-Following several loan moves to sides in the Championship, Lingard burst his way into the Manchester United first team and England national side.
-Then he found himself out of favour both at Old Trafford and with England, until a loan move to West Ham United brought him back to his brilliant best.
+Following several loan moves to sides in the Championship, Lingard burst onto the scene at Manchester United, earning international recognition with England.
+He then found himself out of favour both with club and country, until a loan move to West Ham United brought him back to his brilliant best.

-With his scintillating runs and direct style of play, Lingard has produced many standout moments of his career.
-From tearing it up in the Championship, to becoming a fans favourite at boyhood club Manchester United.
-Planet Sport looks at his best moments during his impressive career.
+With his scintillating runs and direct style of play, Lingard has produced many standout moments.
+From tearing it up in the Championship, to becoming a fan favourite at his boyhood club.
+Planet Sport looks at the best moments from an impressive career.

 Dream debut for Birmingham City